Yandex Cloud

 Terraform

-1. Create a Managed Service for PostgreSQL target cluster of any suitable configuration with the following settings:
+1. [Create a Managed Service for PostgreSQL] target cluster(../../managed-postgresql/operations/cluster-create.md) using any suitable base configuration and the following settings:

-• Public access to cluster hosts: Allowed
+• Public access to cluster hosts: Allowed.

-• DB name: db1
+• DB name: db1.

-• Username: pg-user
+• Username: pg-user.

-2. If using security groups, make sure they are configured correctly and allow inbound connections to your cluster.
+2. If using security groups, make sure they are configured correctly and allow connections to your cluster.

-3. Create an Yandex Object Storage bucket.
+3. Create a Yandex Object Storage bucket.

 4. Create a service account named storage-viewer with the storage.viewer role.
 The transfer will use it to access the bucket.